 - documents showing that you intend to return to your country of origin (such as an employer’s declaration or the deeds to your home);

 - a medical travel insurance policy that will cover any costs of repatriation on medical grounds, urgent medical care, or emergency hospital treatment.
 The insurance policy must be valid for the entire Schengen Area and the entire duration of your stay, and it must provide minimum cover of €30,000.
-If you cannot make an advance arrangement with your insurance provider that the costs will be repaid if the visa is refused, you will not have to produce this insurance policy until you collect your visa.

 - Schengen visa application form, downloadable online at the Dutch Embassy website